 Symbol Grade Points

 Α Excellent 4

 В Good 3

 С Satisfactory 2

-D Passing, less than satisfactory 1
+D Passing, less than satisfactory / 1

 F Failing 0

 P Pass

 NP No pass

-I Note: IC does not stand for in efault + B, C, D, F, NP-computer generated) complete.
-Awarded a student an IC indi- ade if the work is not made up.
+I Incomplete (I, plus grade default + B, C, D, F, NP-computer generated) Note: IC does not stand for incomplete.
+An IC indicates they will receive a C grade if the work is not made up.

-SP Satisfactory Progress towards (Used for noncredit courses o bol) completion of the course nly and is not supplanted by any other sym-
+SP Satisfactory Progress towards (Used for noncredit courses c s completion of the course only and is not supplanted by any other sym-